abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts2.md

 ### Consistent Hashing:

 In consistent hashing, we consider that we have conceptual ring of hashes from 0 to n-1 , where n is the number of available hash values.
 We use each node's id, calculate its hash and then map it to the ring.
 We apply the same process to the requests.
 Wherever a new node is added to the ring, the immediate next node is affected.
 It has to share its data with the newly added node and other nodes are unaffected.

+The primary benefit of consistent hashing is that as nodes joins or leave, it ensures that minimum number of keys need to move but the problem is request load is not equally dividied in practice.